UNITED STATES

 Fair Value Measurement

 As defined in ASC Topic 820, Fair Value Measurement (“ASC 820”), fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date (exit price).
 The Company utilizes market data or assumptions that market participants would use in pricing the asset or liability, including assumptions about risk and the risks inherent in the inputs to the valuation technique.
 These inputs can be readily observable, market corroborated, or generally unobservable.
 ASC 820 establishes a fair value hierarchy that prioritizes the inputs used to measure fair value.
 The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (Level 1 measurement) and the lowest priority to unobservable inputs (Level 3 measurement).
-This fair value measurement framework applies at both initial and subsequent measurement.
+This fair value measurement framework applies at both the initial and subsequent measurement.

 The three levels of the fair value hierarchy defined by ASC 820 are as follows: